Endava/cats/README.md

 You can build CATS from sources on you local box.
 You need [Java 17+](https://sdkman.io/jdks).
 Maven is already bundled.

 > Before running the first build, please make sure you do a `./mvnw clean`.
-CATS uses a fork ok [OKHttp](https://square.github.io/okhttp/) which will install locally under the `4.10.0-CATS` version, so don't worry about overriding the official versions.
+CATS uses a fork of [OKHttp](https://square.github.io/okhttp/) which will install locally under the `4.10.0-CATS` version, so don't worry about overriding the official versions.